UBC-Stat-ML/nextflow-notes/README.md

 ## Misc

 - If you want to cancel a run, type "control c" **only once**.
 Nextflow will take care of killing submitted subprocesses for you (if you do "control c" more than once, a hard kill, nextflow will not be able to cancel already submitted jobs).
-To kill manually subprocesses or see stats use `qstat` and read [the Sockeye documentation](https://confluence.it.ubc.ca/display/UARC/UBC+ARC+Technical+User+Documentation).
+To kill manually subprocesses or see job statistics use `qstat` and `qdel` and read [the Sockeye documentation](https://confluence.it.ubc.ca/display/UARC/UBC+ARC+Technical+User+Documentation).

 - By default, nextflow does not show the standard out (you can change this by adding ``echo true`` as a process attribute).
 To inspect the std out/err, cd to the directory of the process and you can access the std out/err by looking at the files `.command.out` and `.command.err`.